 We’ve got this, Ann Arbor!

 Life is changing at a rapid pace as we grapple with COVID-19.
 There are a lot of unknowns as national and state leaders work to combat the spread of this virus.
-Each day, more things are being cancelled or shut down.
-Rumors are swirling that students could be out of school longer than three weeks.

 As we all adjust to this new normal, there’s a lot to juggle, especially with students home for the foreseeable future.
 But this isn’t all doom and gloom.
 Look at this time with family as a chance to connect in a way you may not have had time to do in awhile.